Omar0Gamal/MemoryManager/USAGE.md

-# df_Memory Usage Guide
+# Memory Manager Usage Guide

-Welcome to the df_Memory repository!
+Welcome to the Memory Manager repository!
 This simple memory manager and allocator, written in C++, is designed to streamline your future projects.
 Let's get started on how to use it. 🚀

 ## Getting Started